MatthewJansen/Vectorized-Neural-Network/README.md

   3. Update Network:
   Finally, based on the results from backpropagating the output, the new weights and biases of the neural network are computed and updated.

-(See documented discussion for a detailed description of the above list steps in this repo named 'Simple, Fully Connected, Vectorized Neural Network.pdf')
+(See documented discussion for a detailed description of the above list steps in this repo named 'NeuralNetwork.pdf') P.S.
-P.S.
 I will update this readme at a later stage.